CarlWhitfield/NetLungVPD/README.md

 `docker run -v "/path/to/sim:/sim" -w "/sim" oo_lung_sim ARGS`

 where the `-v` option maps the local directory `/path/to/sim` to the virtual directory `/sim` and the `-w` option sets the working directory in the docker image to the virtual directory `/sim`.
-This means that simultion input files contained in the local folder `/path/to/sim` can be passed to the code, and that simulation outputs will be outputted to this directory.
+This means that simulation input files contained in the local folder `/path/to/sim` can be passed to the code, and that simulation outputs will be outputted to this directory.
 For example, suppose the local directory `/path/to/sim` contains the input files `in.options`, `in.params`, `tree.branches`, `tree.nodes`, and `tree.termnodes`.
 These can be passed as input to the simulation as follows

 `docker run -v "/path/to/sim:/sim" -w "/sim" oo_lung_sim in.options in.params tree.branches tree.nodes tree.termnodes`